-FYRLYT used Alaska as its proving ground.
+Alaska was our proving ground.

 In 2012 the first FYRLYTs went to Alaska with the most famous trucking company in the region.
 Our design team delivered a product that works day in day out in any climate and environmental condition that a driving light can be subjected to.
 You want a driving light to be at full power without delay and one that is rock solid from the billet cnc alloy mount up.
 No die cast, sheet metal or plastic mounts that may let you down.
 Every component must be proven in part and as the package.
 Period.

 CLIP-ON FILTERS?
-No. They are a bad design choice.
+No. They are poor design.

 Clip-on filters are a 1990's marketing 'fad' and compromise light output.
 It is two more surfaces to get dirty and therefore diffract the light.
 Some brands use them because their lenses are not hard coated and damage easily.
 FYRLYT's lens is borosilicate crystaline clear tempered glass (more on that below).
 Our reflectors are hard coated and easily replaceable when other brands force you to replace the light.

-If you live in a region that lays salt or sand on icy roadways then plastic lenses are potentially a big problem.
+If you live in a region that lays salt or sand on icy roadways then plastic lenses are a bad idea.
 Even if hard coated, they will probably in time turn dull and scratch due to necessary cleaning, rendering them less effective to useless.
 In most cases you cannot replace the lens therefore forcing you to purchase more lights.
 Think about that.
 FYRLYT has a better design and virtually negates this issue.
 This end value proposition is a huge bonus to fleet operators!

 FYRLYT's Borosilicate glass lens.
 Brilliant in more ways than one!